HichemTab-tech/react-shared-states/README.md

 Semantics:
 * First `trigger()` (implicit or manual) runs the function; subsequent calls do nothing while loading or after success (cached) unless you `forceTrigger()`.
-* Multiple components with same key+scope share one execution + result.
+* Multiple components with the same key+scope share one execution + result.
 * `clear()` deletes the cache (next trigger re-runs).
 * You decide when to invoke `trigger` (e.g. on mount, on button click, when dependencies change, etc.).